-Pediatric Endocrinologists Palm Beach Gardens, FL
+Pediatric Endocrinologists in West Palm Beach and Boca Raton, FL

 Comprehensive Care for Hormonal Disorders in Children and Teenagers

 This is especially important because growth and development during the formative years can affect a child for the rest of his or her life.
 Hormones play a significant role in the growth of a child.
-Pediatric endocrinologists diagnose, treat, and manage a variety of hormonal disorders in children and teenagers.
+Pediatric endocrinologists diagnose, treat, and manage a variety of hormonal disorders in children and teenagers including:

 - Type 1 diabetes